What happens when a consumer files a complaint with the Federal Trade Commission?

 Third, the consumer complaints provide insight in to how companies act towards consumers and trends in unfair or deceptive practices and acts.
 The FTC publishes an annual report that shows the types and numbers of complaints.
 The annual report gives a snapshot of the consumer complaints nationwide that have been filed with the FTC.

-Although your consumer complaint may be ignored by the FTC or lost in a pile of other consumer complaints, you do have options to resolve the matter.
-Oftentimes, a consumer complaint can be handled by a private attorney instead of the FTC.
+Oftentimes, a consumer complaint can be handled by a private attorney instead of the FTC or the CFPB.
 There are numerous laws that provide for private enforcement of consumer protection laws.
 If you want a consultation regarding your consumer complaint, contact Harmony law through our website or call (970) 488-1857.
 We may be able to provide a consultation.
 Consultations are $300, paid in advance.
-Consultations can be done over the telephone or in person.
+Consultations are normally done over the telephone.

 Comments